markstringer-dti/markstringer-dti.github.io/dti.md

 Both of those activities happen in other places on a project that's working well.
 But, since they both happen in the show and tell, it's important to the health of any project that we make sure that they happen there.

-If the show and tell isn't working well.
-If you aren't getting a good subset of the stakeholders paying attention to what new things are going into the software on a regular basis and the team isn't demonstrating new working software on a regular basis, this is probably going to end up being a problem.
+It's important that the show and tell works well.
+You need a good subset of the stakeholders to pay attention to what new things are going into the software.
+If the team isn't demonstrating new working software on a regular basis you're problem creating a problem for the future.

 What kind of problem?
 Well, maybe the team isn't really building anything.
 That's one kind of problem.
-Maybe they're struggling so badly with a bunch of different issues that they're not managing to get anything to the point where they can demonstrate it and create enthusiasm and pull from the users.
+Maybe they're struggling so badly with a bunch of different issues that they're not managing to get anything to the point where they can demonstrate it.
+If the team can't demonstrate any working software, they can't create enthusiasm and pull from the users.
+They can't get an important signal about what's valuable about what they're doing.

 But, even worse, maybe the team do have working software to demonstrate, but because no one is looking at it, it's the wrong thing.